Shynixn/AstralEdit/README.md

    }
 });
 ```
-#### Sample to render the blocks between two given corners, moving it to a targetLocation and placing the blocks.
+#### Sample: Rendering the blocks between two given corners, moving it to a targetLocation and placing the blocks.

 ```java
 //Select the locations